officelearn/azure-docs.sv-se/articles/application-gateway/rewrite-http-headers-portal.md

 ## <a name="sign-in-to-azure"></a>Logga in på Azure

-Logga in på [Azure Portal](https://portal.azure.com/) med ditt Azure-konto.
+Logga in på [Azure-portalen](https://portal.azure.com/) med ditt Azure-konto.

 ## <a name="configure-header-rewrite"></a>Konfigurera omskrivning av rubrik